grab/cocoapods-binary-cache/README.md

 # How it works

 Terms:
-- Cache-hit: a pod framework is prebuilt and have same version with the one in Pod lock file.
+- Cache-hit: a pod framework is prebuilt and has same version with the one in Pod lock file.
-- Cache-miss: a pod framework is not prebuilt or have different version with the on in Pod lock file.
+- Cache-miss: a pod framework is not prebuilt or has different version with the on in Pod lock file.

 <img src=images/Pods-cache-flow.png width=800></img>